dividuum/info-beamer/doc/manual.md

 Installation
 ------------

-There is nothing special to do.
-XXX consists of only a single binary called XXX.
+There is nothing special to do. `info-beamer` consists of only a single binary called `info-beamer`.
 You can move it to any directory you like (e.g. `/usr/local/bin`).
-Or you can call `make install` to install XXX into `/usr/local/bin`.
+Or you can call `make install` to install `info-beamer` into `/usr/local/bin`.

     :::console
-    user:~/src/XXX$ sudo make install
+    user:~/src/info-beamer$ sudo make install
     install -o root -g root -m 755 info-beamer /usr/local/bin/

 First Steps